Cr4zySheep/transfer-learning-competition-2022/README.md

 To build the image: `docker build -t transfer-learning-competition-app:0.1 .` (Don't forget to update the version).

-To build the image: `docker build -t migration-app:0.1 .` (Don't forget to update the version).
+To build the image: `docker build -f Dockerfile.migration -t migration-app:0.1 .` (Don't forget to update the version).